St Margaret’s School, Bushey

 The fees for Junior day students (£4,104–£5,013) and Senior day students (£5,997) sound very reasonable to me, while £11,322 for full boarding is a steal.

 THE MUDDY VERDICT

 Good for: If you’re looking for a fantastic international mix where diversity is celebrated; if you’re not sure where your child’s talents lie but want to ensure they get the best tutoring and encouragement for whatever they decide to pursuit – whether that be politics, biology or silver-pants-wearing fashion designer.
 And, if you’re new to the school, the locality or even the country, St Margaret’s seems to go out of its way to make not just the kids but also the parents feel welcome and shown the ropes, thanks to the parent buddy system.

 Not for: Parents looking for a greater emphasis on pure academics might want to look elsewhere.
 Also, bit of a waste for kids who are unlikely to make the most of the plentiful extra-curricular options available.

-Book in for an Open Day taking place on 19 June.
-To make your appointment, please call 020 8416 4440 OR ping over an email to email@example.com.
-Or, if you want to have a sneak-peak yourself, just click on the virtual tour of the Junior School here or the Senior School here.
+Book in for an Open Day or 1-1 tour.
+To make your appointment, please call 020 8416 4440 OR ping over an email to email@example.com Or, if you want to have a sneak-peek yourself, just click on the virtual tour of the Junior School here or the Senior School here.

 St Margaret’s School, Merry Hill Road, Bushey, Hertfordshire WD23 1DT.